InnerSourceCommons/InnerSourceLearningPath/trusted-committer-script.md

 go into more detail about this in the section on "Advocating the Community's Needs".

-In summary, TCs should strive to create a welcoming and appreciative environment for their contributors that allows them to concentrate on writing software and to grow personally by creating opportunities to learn from other community members.
+In summary, TCs should strive to create an intersting, welcoming and appreciative environment for their contributors that allows them to concentrate on writing software and to grow personally by creating opportunities to learn from other community members.

 ## Uplevelling The Community